Kyle-Pinkham/Branching_Merging/README.md

 Don't edit the same file to appropriate differences in branches or there will be so many conflicts your head will spin.
 Make sure you save differences in the correct branches to create them properly.

+This file is located in Every branch I am currently working on.
+If I am working on two branches, or three branches at the same time, then I should commit this file seperately on each branch to ensure they all get it.

+In theory, this is what the master branch is for, as I shouldn't need to work on two branches at the same time.